novalagung/muslimboard/WEBSTORE.md

 - Muslim Board contains the TODO list feature in the right section.
 Users can write any notes and set the completion there.
 - Internet availability info is displayed in the bottom section.
 You will be notified when the internet is offline.
 - Popup notification will appear whenever prayer time is near.
-- Multi language support (English language, Bahasa Indonesia, Russian, Arabic, Traditional Chinese, Simplified Chinese, Hindi, and Bengali).
+- Multi language support.

 ---

-Muslim Board adalah personal dashboard khusus untuk muslim.
+Muslim Board adalah personal dashboard khusus untuk muslim, terseda dalam banyak bahasa.
 Plugin ini terinspirasi dari Momentum.
-Plugin ini support multi bahasa: Inggris, Bahasa Indonesia, dan Cina Tradisional.

 Muslim Board menyediakan banyak fitur berguna untuk meningkatkan produktifitas, diantaranya seperti jadwal sholat, quote islami, dan TODO list.